wp-plugins/mailpress/readme.txt

 == Changelog ==

 ** 5.3-alpha ** xx/xx/2012
+* Switmailer 4.1.5
 * bug fix : subscription form now working when javascript or ajax not activated
-* Useragent
+* code review : use of checked() function
-   - code review
+* Useragent : code review
 * IP geolocation provider
    - new : quova.com (required : 2 constants MP_Ip_quova_ApiKey & MP_Ip_quova_Secret)
 * Add-Ons
    - MailPress_comment : now subscription to comments can be checked by default (see settings)
+   - MailPress_tracking : new modules for mail & user (System info bis)
-   - MailPress_comment_newsletter_subscription : !!NEW!!
-Subscribe to a default newsletter from comment form
+   - !!NEW!!
+MailPress_comment_newsletter_subscription : Subscribe to a default newsletter from comment form
-   - MailPress_mailinglist_country_code : !!NEW!!
-New Mail : add mailing lists based on country code (beware !
+   - !!NEW!!
+MailPress_mailinglist_country_code : New Mail > add mailing lists based on country code (beware !
 IP geolocation search is not 100% accurate)
-   - MailPress_mailinglist_US_state : !!NEW!!
-New Mail : add mailing lists based on US State (beware !
+   - !!NEW!!
+MailPress_mailinglist_US_state :     New Mail > add mailing lists based on US State (beware !
 IP geolocation search is not 100% accurate)
-   - MailPress_mailinglist_user_role : !!NEW!!
-New Mail : add mailing lists based on wp user roles (beware !
+   - !!NEW!!
+MailPress_mailinglist_user_role :    New Mail > add mailing lists based on wp user roles (beware !
 Sync_wordpress_user add-on STRONGLY required)
-   - MailPress_wp_fromemail : !!NEW!!
-New Mail : FROM email & name replaced by current user wp values
+   - !!NEW!!
+MailPress_wp_fromemail :             New Mail > FROM email & name replaced by current user wp values
-   - MailPress_write_edit_fromemail : !!NEW!!
-New Mail : make FROM email and name editable (info ! use Roles_and_capabilities add-on for fine tuning new capability 'MailPress_write_edit_fromemail')
+   - !!NEW!!
+MailPress_write_edit_fromemail :     New Mail > make FROM email and name editable (info ! use Roles_and_capabilities add-on for fine tuning new capability 'MailPress_write_edit_fromemail')
 * Custom Post Types
    - preparing dedicated "newsletters for custom post type" integration ...